mayflower/docker-ls/README.md

    used to dump the full manifest.
 The `--parse-history` option can be used to display the JSON-encoded history within the manifest.

+### Authentication and credentials

+By default, `docker-ls` uses the token based authentification flow for authentication unless basic auth is requested explicitly (see below).
+If no crendentials are specified, `docker-ls` will automatically get the credentials from the docker CLI (if logged in via `docker login`).

+Logging into Amazon ECR requires basic auth.

 ### Important command line flags

 This list is not exhaustive; please consult the command line (`-h`) help for all options.